 Mocidade Independente de Padre Miguel are notable exceptions to this, they have these reversed their primeras and segundas.
 Primeras are playing on 1 and 3, segundas are playing on 2 and 4.

 São Clemente used to also do this until 2015 when they switched to the way most other schools play.

 Mangueira throws all of this out the window.
 They only use 2 surdos.
 The lower pitched surdos play on 2 and 4.
 They do not have a surdo playing on 1 and 3.
 They also use a higher pitched surdo mor, which plays a completely different 2 bar phrase.

 For music from Bahia the primeras can play on 2 and 4 or 1 and 3.
 And segunda will, of course play opposite.
 Some people will swear that in Bahia they will only play primeras on 1 and 3, but just listen to some Ilê Aiyê CDs and you'll quickly hear that this is not always true.

 In batucada, Rio style samba, surdo mallets have a hard bead head, covered in felt.
 The hard bead adds a lot of attack to the sound but the felt keeps it from sounding "slappy".

 In Bahia, samba reggae and samba afro styles the mallet heads are a little softer.
 Sounding more like a deep thud.

 In Rio shoulder straps are all the rage!
+It's not like every single person uses shoulder straps but they are very common.
 The drum then hangs off the body at an angle.
 Which makes it really handy to wallop the snot out of it with your strong hand.